perlsdiver/InteractiveDataVizPortfolio/README.md

 **Abstract for final project**

 This project takes a sample of the US Census Bureau's 2020 American Community Survey data and renders an interactive map of New York City.
-Focusing on housing characteristics, it offers
+Focusing on housing characteristics, it introduces the viewer to the work of the Plumbing Poverty Project.
+It then offers the viewer an opportunity to explore tract-level estimates of proportions of inadequate plumbing in occupied buildings, visually depicted as a choropleth map.
+The viewer is invited to submit a reflection on the observations and experiences through an embedded Google form.

 ##### **3. Reflection**